 Your use case is the biggest deciding factor.
-If you are recording and intend to sell your music, send it to record labels, stream, or generally make it available to the public, you should be looking for the highest quality possible.
-In almost every circumstance this will require a purpose built USB interface, and the Focusrite Scarlett Solo is our number one recommendation here.
+If you’re recording and intend to sell your music and send it to record labels, stream, or generally make it available to the public, you should be looking for the highest quality possible.
+In almost every circumstance, this will require a purpose-built USB interface.
+The Focusrite Scarlett Solo is our number one recommendation here.

 For recording multiple instruments/microphones at the same time, you’ll need a USB interface with multiple channels.
 The Focusrite Scarlett 2i2 3rd gen offers 2 inputs for simultaneous guitar and mic or dual guitar input.

-If your only intention is practice and you are looking for an option that would let you play electric guitar and experience the sound of different amps without bothering your neighbors, the IK Multimedia iRig 2 is a great option.
-It offers a huge number of amp profiles and effects and their mobile app is super simple to use, even for beginners.
+If your only intention is practice and you’re looking for an option that will let you play electric guitar and experience the sound of different amps without bothering your neighbors, the IK Multimedia iRig 2 is a great option.
+It offers a huge number of amp profiles and effects, and their mobile app is super simple to use, even for beginners.

-As for dual purpose devices like modeling amps, these are solid options if you’re already in the market for a new amplifier and you’re also thinking of ways to connect to your computer.
-Similarly, if you don’t want to build a pedal board, and a multi effects pedal is more appealing, looking for one with computer interface capabilities can add real flexibility to your rig.
+Dual-purpose devices like modeling amps are solid options if you’re already in the market for a new amplifier and you’re thinking of ways to connect to your computer.
+Similarly, if you don’t want to build a pedal board and a multi-effects pedal is more appealing, looking for one with computer interface capabilities can add real flexibility to your rig.

 How to Connect an Acoustic Guitar to Your Computer

-Because both electric guitars and electro-acoustic guitars have an output jack built in, the process for connecting them to a computer is exactly the same, as described above.
-If you are looking to connect a standard acoustic guitar to your computer, you have 2 options.
+Because both electric guitars and electro-acoustic guitars have a built-in output jack, the process for connecting them to a computer is exactly the same as described above.
+If you’re looking to connect a standard acoustic guitar to your computer, you have 2 options.